Warning! This degree has changed. Read the transition arrangements.

 - Apply a high level of personal autonomy and accountability across a range of professional and creative interactions and projects.

-The Writing degree provides students with the opportunity to develop:
+The Master of Writing provides students with the opportunity to develop:

 - A deep understanding of a range of writing genres